-Builds knowledge and understanding to the basic components of marketing research, from problem definition and research design to data collection, analysis, and reporting.
+This course builds knowledge and understanding to the basic components of marketing research, from problem definition and research design to data collection, analysis, and reporting.
 Case studies, ethics, and current events frame the course.
-(Haab) Prerequisite: BUS331

 BUS440 Organizational Behavior

 Reviews the organizational aspects of society including relationships among individuals and groups.
 Incorporates a systems approach to understanding work relationships by contrasting individual needs, traits and abilities with organizational structure, goals, and cultures.
 (ADP).
 Prerequisite: none.